thedynamiclinker/sudocode/etc/Redacted.md

 ---

+> _You must assume that every institution of your society has been hollowed out and is being worn as a skinsuit, either by those who don't care if you die, or those who actively want to destroy you, and it doesn't matter which is which._
+> -Devon Eriksen

+---

+## Who is \[NAME-REDACTED\]?

 Though much has been written in an attempt to uncover the identity of the unknown Authors of Sudocode, perhaps the most convincing theory to date concerns a woman named \[NAME-REDACTED\].

 Though she never claimed publicly to be the Author of the text, there are many hints suggesting her involvement.